Facundo-Barbera/game-recommendation-engine/README.md

 Note: This project was an extra credit assignment that I enjoyed doing.
 I decided to upload it to GitHub to show my work.

+## Project result
+I'm glad to say here that the result of this project proved to have some singificance!
+This project was on the top 20 of my teachers list, that she made using her own model.

 ## Before running the code!

 This project has a `reports` directory which contains an already generated report!